JSTOR-Labs/plant-humanities/contributing.md

 ## Previewing changes

-The link https://visual-essays.app/YOUR-GITHUB-USERNAME/FORKED-REPO-NAME/MY-NEW-ESSAY-NAME can be used to view your changes in the context of the base site.
+The link https://visual-essays.app/YOUR-GITHUB-USERNAME/FORKED-REPO-NAME/MY-NEW-ESSAY-NAME can be used to view your in-process changes in the context of the base Plant Humanities site.

 ## Submitting changes for inclusion in the Plant Humanities site